eddycharly/k8s-training/microk8s/install/readme.md

 # k8s-training / microk8s / install

-in this training we'll cover `microk8s` install.
+in this training we'll cover `microk8s` install. the cluster that will be deployed will use the 1.13 version of kubernetes.

+the latest kubernetes version supported by `microk8s` is currently 1.15, if you try to deploy a 1.15 cluster additionnal steps will need to be applied.

 in order to run, `microk8s` requires a linux os, that's why we will install a virtual machine when running on mac or windows.